-Dashboards, a graphical visualization of data, seem to be everywhere, especially in these pandemic times where daily and weekly trends take on a very personal significance.
-In this article we are going to look at a beautiful dashboard which you can very easily customize to suit your own needs.
+Dashboards, graphical visualization of data, seem to be everywhere, especially in these pandemic times where daily and weekly trends take on a very personal significance.
+In this article, we are going to look at a beautiful dashboard that you can very easily customize to suit your own needs.

 Visualization is the art of making the useful, beautiful.

 There is only so far you can get with tables of facts and figures.
-Sooner or later there comes a time when you will need to create a graphical visualization of your data.
-Pictures really do save a thousand words, but they also help your users get a grasp of the information in a more easily consumed way.
+Sooner or later, you will need to create a graphical visualization of your data.
+Pictures save a thousand words, but they also help your users grasp the information in a more easily consumed way.

 Most Delphi programmers are probably familiar with the basic TChart component which has been bundled with nearly every version of Delphi.
 For more recent versions of RAD Studio such as Sidney, you had to tick an optional checkbox to get the TChart component to appear on your component palette.
 That bundled version of the TChart component is provided by Steema Software based in Spain.